-- ✓ The goals and objectives of the plan in terms of restoration of functions and water quality benefits; - ✓ A location map, including latitude and longitude (to the nearest second) at the center of each restoration area; - ✓ An evaluation, discussion, and plan sketches of existing conditions of proposed areas, including the identification of functional and physical deficiencies for which the measures are proposed; - ✓ For streams, a summary of stream geomorphologic measurements (e.g., stream width, entrenchment ratio, width-depth ratio, sinuosity, slope, substrate, etc.); - ✓ For streams, plan view sketch depicting the pattern and all restoration measures being employed, a profile sketch, and cross-section sketches of each he stream restoration reach(es). - ✓ For wetlands, a grading plan with existing and proposed elevations at one-foot or less contours; - ✓ Schedule for restoration, including sequence of events with specific dates of completion; - ✓ For wetlands, a hydrologic analysis, including a water budget based on expected monthly inputs and outputs that will project water level elevations for a typical year, a wet year, and a dry year; - ✓ For wetlands, groundwater elevation data for the site, or the location of groundwater monitoring wells to collect these data, and groundwater data for reference wetlands, if applicable; - ✓ For wetlands, design of water control structures; - ✓ For streams, detailed design information for the proposed restoration measures, including geomorphological measurements and reference reach information as appropriate; - ✓ Planting scheme and schedule, indicating species, and acreage of each vegetation type proposed; - ✓ Livestock access limiting measures; - ✓ A site access plan; - ✓ An erosion and sedimentation control plan, if appropriate; - ✓ An abatement and control plan covering all undesirable plant species, listed on the Department of Conservation and Recreation's Invasive Alien Plant Species of Virginia list, that includes the conditions that trigger control activities, procedures for notifying DEQ of their presence, methods for removal, and the control of such species; - A monitoring plan, including a monitoring and reporting schedule with specific report due dates; monitoring design and methodologies to evaluate the success of the proposed restoration measures, allowing comparison from year to year; proposed success criteria for restoration; location of all monitoring stations including photo stations, vegetation sampling points, survey points, bank pins, scour chains, and reference areas; - ✓ The mechanism for permanent preservation of any restored areas, if appropriate. - ✓ Financial assurance instrument proposed language and cost estimates.
+- ✓ The goals and objectives of the plan in terms of restoration of functions and water quality benefits; - ✓ A location map, including latitude and longitude (to the nearest second) at the center of each restoration area; - ✓ An evaluation, discussion, and plan sketches of existing conditions of proposed areas, including the identification of functional and physical deficiencies for which the measures are proposed; - ✓ For streams, a summary of stream geomorphologic measurements (e.g., stream width, entrenchment ratio, width-depth ratio, sinuosity, slope, substrate, etc.); - ✓ For streams, plan view sketch depicting the pattern and all restoration measures being employed, a profile sketch, and cross-section sketches of each he stream restoration reach(es). - ✓ For wetlands, a grading plan with existing and proposed elevations at one-foot or less contours; - ✓ Schedule for restoration, including sequence of events with specific dates of completion; - ✓ For wetlands, a hydrologic analysis, including a water budget based on expected monthly inputs and outputs that will project water level elevations for a typical year, a wet year, and a dry year; - ✓ For wetlands, groundwater elevation data for the site, or the location of groundwater monitoring wells to collect these data, and groundwater data for reference wetlands, if applicable; - ✓ For wetlands, design of water control structures; - ✓ For streams, detailed design information for the proposed restoration measures, including geomorphological measurements and reference reach information as appropriate; - ✓ Planting scheme and schedule, indicating species, wetland indicator status ranking, and acreage of each vegetation/species type proposed; - ✓ Livestock access limiting measures; - ✓ A site access plan; - ✓ An erosion and sedimentation control plan, if appropriate; - ✓ An abatement and control plan covering all undesirable plant species, listed on the Department of Conservation and Recreation's Invasive Alien Plant Species of Virginia list, that includes the conditions that trigger control activities, procedures for notifying DEQ of their presence, methods for removal, and the control of such species; - ✓ A monitoring plan, including a monitoring and reporting schedule with specific report due dates; monitoring design and methodologies to evaluate the success of the proposed restoration measures, allowing comparison from year to year; proposed success criteria for restoration; location of all monitoring stations including photo stations, vegetation sampling points, survey points, bank pins, scour chains, and reference areas; - ✓ For each year of monitoring, an assessment of climatic conditions prior to and during the monitoring data collection period using the procedures described in the appropriate regional supplement.
+For each year of monitoring, make an onsite determination of growing season start date based on the Regional Supplement; - ✓ Reference site information to include full description of soils to include horizons, color, texture, redoximorphic features, permeability rates or any other hydric soil indicators; for vegetation, a plant list and percent cover of each plant species and wetland indicator status; also any wetland hydrology indicators.
+The plan should also include a summary of hydrologic calculations and/or hydrograph and indicate whether the hydrologic regime of the wetland is driven by groundwater or surface water and provide supporting data (including a copies of the supporting data sheets)